Skip to content

 image

-Check the target directory; you should see the binary file springboot-native-demo and the springboot-native-demo-1.0-SNAPSHOT-exec.jar file.
+Check the target directory; there should be binary files springboot-native-demo and springboot-native-demo-1.0-SNAPSHOT-exec.jar.

 image